 For the next few years, I would live in a solar- and wind-powered house a few miles out of Tarifa.
 I wanted to be bound to nothing and no one, but one of the first things I did was plant seeds: aubergine, pepper, cucumber, tomato and sweetcorn.
 As I worked, eagles, vultures and storks gathered above; blackcaps, goldcrests and finches stopped to gorge on wild fruits below.
 My seeds germinated but I went travelling that summer.
 I neglected the plants and the Levante made skeletons of them.

 In October, I once more gave away all my things, left the house in Spain, and crossed the Atlantic on a one-way ticket to Salvador in Brazil.
 All I own now is a rucksack and one suitcase stored in Scotland.
 My life is indefinitely nomadic.
 Appropriate metaphors might be that I have the wind in my sails, that I’ll just be blowing through, that I desire winds of change.
-It is only now that it strikes me as funny that windy extremities were the places I chose to put down roots.Make a donation
+It is only now that it strikes me as funny that windy extremities were the places I chose to put down roots.Support Aeon: make a one-off donation